miztiik/AWS-Demos/How-To/setup-ipsec-rhel/README.md

 net.ipv4.conf.ip_vti0.rp_filter = 0

 ```
-Type this as root `sysctl -p` or The changes take effect when you reboot the system .
+Run the following command as root `sysctl -p` for the changes to take effect immediatelyl, or the changes will take effect when you reboot the system.

 ## Host-To-Host VPN Using Libreswan
 Run the following commands as root on both of the hosts (“left” and “right”) to create new raw RSA key pairs: